iconara/puck/README.md

 ## Answers

+### I get “Cannot run program "ant"”

+You need to install [Ant](http://ant.apache.org/), most systems with a JDK come with Ant already installed, so the `ant` integration in JRuby seems to assume that it's always installed. `brew install ant`, `yum install ant` or `apt-get install ant` should all work.

+Puck uses Ant primarily for its easy-to-use ZIP file merging abilities.
+Just like Puck, Ant is only a build-time dependency and is not included in artifact.

 ### Why not just use Warbler?

 I've found Warbler to be opinionated in an unhelpful way.
 For example, if you have a `config.ru` in your application's root directory but don't want to create a War file you need to monkeypatch two classes, one of them seemingly unrelated to War files.